The best scholarships to study in Switzerland — fully-funded, monthly allowances, and more

 Established in 1997 through a partnership between Nestlé and the International Institute for Management Development (IMD) Switzerland, the Nestlé MBA Scholarships for Women in Developing Countries aim to support future women leaders.

-Only awarded to one individual, all applicants must demonstrate ambition, leadership potential, career growth, international exposure, and a commitment to enriching the learning experience of their peers.
+Only awarded to one individual, applicants must demonstrate ambition, leadership potential, career growth, international exposure, and a commitment to enriching the learning experience of their peers.
 The application process includes an essay and participation in an Assessment Day.

 Swiss National Science Foundation (SNSF) Swiss Postdoctoral Fellowships